secynic/ipwhois/CLI.rst

   --retry_count RETRY_COUNT
                         The number of times to retry in case socket errors, timeouts, connection resets, etc. are encountered.
-  --asn_alts ASN_ALTS
-                        A comma delimited list of additional lookup types to attempt if the ASN dns lookup fails.
-Allow permutations must be enabled.
-Defaults to all:
-                        "whois,http". *WARNING* deprecated in favor of new argument asn_methods.
   --asn_methods ASN_METHODS
                         List of ASN lookup types to attempt, in order.
                         Defaults to all ['dns', 'whois', 'http'].